This article was first published on Nov 10, 2014, and last updated on Jan 4, 2017.

 OpCo Domestic will also give Malaysia more flexibility to regulate its own internal service.

-The Express and Shuttle service will be given scheduling and operational priority over the Domestic Service.
+The express and shuttle services will be given scheduling and operational priority over the domestic service.

 6. Each country is in charge of its own stations and infrastructure